benjhirsch/kwex/README.md

 where `source` is one of `fits`, `label`, or `spice`, and `KEYWORD` is (usually) exactly as it appears in the source.

 ### FITS Keywords
+A number of edge cases exist for FITS keywords, which are handled by adding flags to template pointer.
+Multiple flags can be added and order is unimportant, so long as `$fits` is first and `keyword` is last.

 By default, kwex searches for keywords in the primary header.
 To specify a different header, write the pointer as:

 `$fits.extN.KEYWORD`

 where `N` is the number of the extension.
 0 is the primary header, so you probably want to begin with 1 for the first extension.

-If you need to read iterating keywords that repeat with a different index value throughout the header, set keyword equal to the value of the keyword without an index.
+If you need to read iterating keywords that repeat with a different index value throughout the header, write:

+`$fits.iterate.base_keyword`

+where `base_keyword` is the name of the keyword sans any index value, e.g. `VECTOR` would be the base of iterating keywords of the form `VECTORn`.
+(The iterate flag ensures there is no conflict between a base keyword and a keyword that happens to shares the same name, e.g. `NAXIS` for `NAXIS1` and `NAXIS2`.)
 The pointer will contain an array of all the values found which you can loop through as needed.

 To access the bracketed `[unit]` in a FITS keyword's comment field, write:

-`$fits(.extN).units.KEYWORD`
+`$fits.unit.KEYWORD`

 ### PDS3 Keywords
 This is mostly unproblematic.
 To point to a keyword within a PDS3 nested object, write: